Inverse Kinematics with Forward Dynamics Solvers for Sampled Motion Tracking

 In this paper we describe an IK approach that inherently achieves both goals for real-time target following.
 Our approach enhances the well-known Jacobian transpose method with a simple but effective component -- a conditioned, virtual mass matrix -- leading to intuitive solutions of the IK solver and to smooth intermediate states between sparse targets.
-To support the vastly growing Robot Operating System (ROS)\footnote{www.ros.org} \cite{Quigley2009}, we accompany the paper with a \textit{ROS-control} \cite{Chitta2017} controller implementation as power-on-and-go solution for the robotics community.
-The source code will be made publicly available (https://github.com/fzi-forschungszentrum-informatik).
+To support the vastly growing Robot Operating System (ROS)\footnotemark[4] \cite{Quigley2009}, we accompany the paper with a \textit{ROS-control} \cite{Chitta2017} controller implementation as power-on-and-go solution for the robotics community\footnotemark[5].